 Category 5 Business Context: Relevant Business Knowledge that Applies Semantics with Process Workflow UN/CEFACT ebXML Core Components specification and the W3C provide examples of work that is bridging semantic understanding with business procedures.

-Appendix B Example OpenFMB Implementation
+Appendix B OpenFMB Reference Implementation

 This appendix describes an example OpenFMB implementation that was based on the OpenFMB framework reference architecture, framework approach, and technical architecture described in the main body of this specification.
 The main goal of this example implementation was to validate and demonstrate the OpenFMB concepts and business practices.